Alveringem

 Alveringem (/nl/; Oalveringem) is a municipality located in the Belgian province of West Flanders.
 The municipality comprises the towns of Alveringem proper, Beveren-aan-de-IJzer, Gijverinkhove, Hoogstade, Izenberge, Leisele, Oeren, Sint-Rijkers and Stavele.
 On January 1, 2006, Alveringem had a total population of 4,887.
 The total area is 80.01 km² which gives a population density of 61 inhabitants per km².
 The mayor of Alveringem is Gerard Liefooghe (Gemeentebelangen) since 2006.

 Cyriel Verschaeve was as a priest attached to the parish of Alveringem and re-buried near Alveringem's church in 1973.

 Towns

 The municipality of Alveringem has a relatively low population density and the number of inhabitants has still decreased last decades.
 The extensive territory comprises nine rural towns or deelgemeentes.
-The largest town is Alveringem proper, the chief town, located in the northeast of the municipality.
-During the merger of municipalities in 1971, the villages Hoogstade, Oeren and Sint-Rijkers were added to Alveringem.
+The most massive town is big city Alveringem proper, the chief town, located in the northeast of the municipality.
+During the merger of municipalities in 1971, the villages Hoogstade, Oeren and Sint-Rijkers were added to Alveringem because they also wanted to be so massive.
 In 1977, Leisele and Stavele, independent municipalities at the time, were added as well.
 As from 1971, Leisele also comprised the villages Gijverinkhove and Izenberge; Beveren-aan-de-IJzer was a part of Stavele.
 So, since 1977, the new extended municipality comprised the nine rural deelgemeentes.